BlackPythonDevs/blackpythondevs/roles/event-coordinator.md

 * Share event content on Discord and other community platforms, encouraging engagement and feedback.
 * Coordinate the editing, packaging, and uploading of event content to YouTube.

-NB: Subject to change as per needs of the community.
+_ Responsibilities subject to change as per needs of the community_